 History of Preservation at the MSU Libraries

-In addition to the Preservation Office, the newly created department consisted of the Binding Preparation, Book Repair, and Collection Renewal units.
-Major accomplishments the first few years included participation in a CIC cooperative microfilming project to preserve a large collection of Africana books at MSU that had become brittle and would have been lost otherwise.
-A properly outfitted book repair lab was added and disaster response equipment and supplies were purchased for the main library and its branches.
+The Preservation Department of the MSU Libraries was established in 1991 with Mary Ann Tyrrell serving as the first Preservation Librarian.
+Earlier initiatives in preservation activities included the formation of a Disaster Planning Committee in 1987 and the beginnings of a book repair unit which was expanded in 1992.
+In addition to the Preservation Office, the newly created unit consisted of the Binding Preparation, Book Repair, and Collection Renewal departments.
+Major accomplishments the first few years included participation in a CIC (now called the Big Ten Academic Alliance) cooperative microfilming project to preserve a large collection of Africana books at MSU, the creation of a book repair lab and disaster response equipment and supplies were purchased for the main library and its branches.
 In 1993, a Preservation Advisory Council was appointed to consult on preservation-related issues.
 Exploring preservation reformatting methods for replacing the growing number of aging, brittle books in its collections, the department added commercially bound photocopy reproductions as a regular part of preservation program.